wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

     ```

 2. Start the Micro Integrator using the
-    `              -Djava.library.path             ` switch to specify
+    `-Djava.library.path` switch to specify
     the location of your SAP jco library.

-    For example, you can execute the following command to start the ESB
+    For example, you can execute the following command to start the Micro Integrator from the `MI_HOME` directory:
-    Profile:

     ```bash
     ./micro-integrator.sh -Djava.library.path=/usr/lib/jvm/jre1.7.0/lib/i386/server/
     ```

-3. Create the `               BAPISender              ` proxy service
+3. Create the `BAPISender` proxy service
     with the following configuration:

     ```xml